Skip to main content

 • via sloctl

-Now that you've set up your first SLO and attached an Alert Policy to it, you can install our Command Line Interface, sloctl.
+Now that you've set up your first SLO and attached an alert policy to it, you can install our CLI, sloctl.

 tip